danielearwicker/danielearwicker.github.io/pages/Language Smackdown - Java vs Csharp.md

 # A pattern emerges

 Over the last few years the two languages seem to have been adding very similar features at quite a pace.
-With pattern matching, C# 7.0 (2017) lead the way.
+With pattern matching, C# 7.0 (2017) led the way.
 It its simplest form, an `if` statement can declare a variable:

 ```cs
 if (someObj is string someStr)